pfortune/featherfeed/README.md

 # FeatherFeed

-An AI-enhanced bird feeder system using Raspberry Pi, Google Edge TPU, and Raspberry Pico W for real-time bird detection, recording, and notification.
+An AI-enhanced bird feeder system using Raspberry Pi 4, Raspberry Pi Zero 2W, Google Coral TPU, and Raspberry Pico W for bird detection, recording, and notification.

 ## Introduction
-FeatherFeed is an smart bird feeder monitoring system combining nature observation with advanced technology.
-This system uses Raspberry Pi 4, Raspberry Pico W, and Google Coral TPU to detect, record, and identify visiting birds.
-It notifies users of bird visitations through MQTT communication and a responsive web app.
+FeatherFeed is a smart bird feeder monitoring system that merges the beauty of nature with cutting-edge technology.
+The sytem uses Raspberry Pi 4, Raspberry Pi Zero 2W, Raspberry Pico W, and Google Coral TPU to detect, record, and identify birds that visit the feeder.
+The system alerts users about bird visitations via MQTT communication and a user-friendly web application.

 ## System Architecture
 - **Raspberry Pico W**: Equipped with an Ultrasonic Sensor, Temperature/Humidity Sensor, and LED light, it detects bird presence and publishes data on temperature, humidity, and visitor status.